tga-rocks/starter/README.md

 Java microservices starter

 Why?
-Curious to see how GitHub Codespaces works as a potential solution to scale up contractors (versus procuring and managing laptops) for big dev projects where we need to add, say, 500+ developers in a short time with a consistent approach to managing security governing code quality via GH Actions.
+Curious to see how GitHub Codespaces works as a potential solution to scale up contractors (versus procuring and managing laptops) for big dev projects where we need to add, say, 500+ developers in a short time with a consistent approach to managing security and governing code quality via GH Actions.

 Steps / notes:
 1. create new codespace from repository